sunil-gumatimath/react-hooks/README.md

 - When and how to use different React Hooks
 - State management patterns with `useState`
+- Complex state management with `useReducer` and the reducer pattern
 - Side effect handling with `useEffect`
 - Performance optimization with `useMemo`
 - DOM manipulation and persistent values with `useRef`